SavannaPisc/MobileArchitecturalDecisions/Selection of Techniques to Enhance App Compatibility and Minimize Data Usage.md

 - Able to debug and inspect application queries and cache.
 - Ensures data is constantly up-to-date.
 - Reduces number of API requests for a single piece of data.
+- Reduces data usage.

 ## Consequences
-- Not suitable for complex, large-scale apllications.
+- Not suitable for complex, large-scale applications.
 - Not optimized for updating data.